zacck-zz/git-examples/README.md

 to remove a specific directory  or you can use a filename to remove just on file

-Remember when you remove things you shoulc also commit your changes
+Remember when you remove things you should also commit your changes

+also you can use the -a flag to make sure deleted files are auto removed